merryjs/photo-viewer/README.md

 ```

-At this moment, only two methods you need to call
+At this moment, only two methods you need to call
 - `show` for display the photo viewer
 - `hide` for hide the photo viewer, but most case you just need `show` it.